chaolinhan/MSc_Project/paper.md

 Sensitivity:

 >   Analysing and comparing the results of the deterministic and stochastic repressilator dynamics shows that parameter sensitivity is intimately linked to inferability.
 If the system is insensitive to a parameter, then this parameter will be hard (or even impossible) to infer, as varying such a parameter does not vary the output—which here is the approximate posterior probability—very much.
-In stochastic pro.           blems, we may furthermore have the scenario where the fluctuations due to small variations in one parameter overwhelm the signals from other parameters.
+In stochastic problems, we may furthermore have the scenario where the fluctuations due to small variations in one parameter overwhelm the signals from other parameters.

 Noise and model selection: